Swiss-Armed-Forces/openburst/docs/source/SPLAT_BURST_BOOST_README.md

 ```
 DEM_FILES_PATH = "~/Downloads/SRTM3_Eurasia_Data/SDF_Files"
 ```
+(make sure NOT to have the forward slash "/" at the end of the pathname as above)

 ### build splat-hd
 * in directory radterrain/SPLAT_RADIOPROP (radterrain.py uses ./splat-hd to compute simple point-to-point LoS and propagation)